malfell/rosediem/README.md

  PUT | /profiles/:id | Update user profile (user's can only update their own profile) DELETE | /profiles/:id | User can delete their profile
 |          |                |
- GET | /profiles/:id/characters | Character Index for specific profile
- POST | /profiles/:id/characters/new | User can create a character for their profile GET | /profiles/:id/characters/:id | User can view a profile's character page PUT | /profiles/:id/characters/:id | User can edit their own character DELETE | /profiles/:id/characters/:id | User can delete their own character
+ GET | /profiles/:id/characters | Character Index for specific profile (unfinished) POST | /profiles/:id/characters/new | User can create a character for their profile GET | /characters/:id | User can view a profile's character page PUT | /characters/:id | User can edit their own character DELETE | /characters/:id | User can delete their own character

 ## App Documentation
 Path | Component | Purpose